mariosabeh2022/User-Management/README.md

 3. Run in the terminal: npm install
 4. Run in the terminal: npm install tailwindcss @tailwindcss/vite
 5. Run in the terminal: npm install lucide-react
+6. Run in the terminal: npm install jsonwebtoken @types/jsonwebtoken vite-plugin-mock --save-dev
+7. Run in the terminal: npm install --save-dev tsconfig-paths
 6. Run in the terminal: npm run dev